praetoriandigital/cub-docs/form-events.md

 * **onError(topError, fieldErrors, formData, formElement)** - called when form
-  submission resulted in error(s).
+  submission results in error(s).
 Parameters:
     - topError - form-level error, i.e. not related to a particular field, but to the whole form;
     - fieldErrors - field-level errors, object with field names and errors;